hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

 - Advanced search capabilities with Elasticsearch.
 - CLI operations for direct interaction with the system.
 - Compatibility with modern cloud environments like Docker and Kubernetes.

+The purpose of this API is to demonstrate the capabilities of modern backend technologies and provide a foundation for building scalable, real-time applications.
+It can be used as a reference for developers looking to implement similar features in their projects.
+Simply clone the repository, set up the environment, and start building the frontend or additional functionality on top of the existing API!

 ## **Live Deployment**